drnoble88/parkpal/journals/Michael_slaughter.md

 June 8th: We created a link to book a trip from the detail page in the React frontend.
 We implemented functionality that allows users to easily navigate from the detail page to the booking page for a specific trip.
 We made CSS improvements throughout the entire website, refining the styles, layout, and visual elements to create a polished and cohesive user interface.

+June 9th: Finally, at the end of our project journey for now, and ready to submit for grading.
+Feel a lot of pressure off of my chest now, and ready to start studying for the final assessment.